-Fire and Rescue Authority Provides the strategic leadership, political intercorporate challenge in relation to the provision and rescue services across North Wales, encorpublic participation and conducting its affairs an open and transparent manner.
-It agrees to Improvement and Wellbeing Plan, and the revice capital budgets Executive Panel Monitors the performance of the Service and makes recommendations to the Authority on its key policies including the Improvement and Wellbeing Plan.
+Fire and Rescue Authority Provides the strategic leadership, political interface and corporate challenge in relation to the provision of fire and rescue services across North Wales, encouraging public participation and conducting its affairs in an open and transparent manner.
+It agrees the Improvement and Wellbeing Plan, and the revenue and capital budgets Executive Panel Monitors the performance of the Service and makes recommendations to the Authority on its key policies including the Improvement and Wellbeing Plan.
 The Panel reviews the strategic risk register.
 Fire Authority Working Groups Undertakes detailed work associated with the Authority's planning and budget-setting process.
-It submits its observations to the Executive Panel which in turn makes recommendations for improvement/risk reduction/well-being objectives to the Authority.
+It submits its observations to the Executive Panel which in turn makes recommendations for improvement/risk reduction/well- being objectives to the Authority.
 Audit Committee Provides independent review of the governance, risk management and control frameworks and oversees the financial reporting, including the Treasury Management Strategy and annual accounts.
-Standards Committee Promotes and maintains high standards of conduct by Members of the Authority and oversees the whistle-blowing policy for complaints against Members of the Authority.
-Also, where statute permits, to receive reports and complaints about Members and to conduct or oversee investigations and make recommendations to the Authority.
+Standards Committee Promotes and maintains high standards of conduct by Members of the Authority and oversees the whist blowing policy for complaints against Members of the Authority.
+Also, where statute permits, to receive report and complaints about Members and to conduct or oversee investigations and make recommendations the Authority.
 Service Leadership Team Sets and leads the implementation of the governance standards across the Service.
-Receives the annual improvement plan and feeds into the annual self-assessment.
+Receives the annual improvement plan and feeds into the annual self- assessment.
 Internal Audit Provides an annual independent and objective opinion on the adequacy and effectiveness of internal control, risk management and governance arrangements.
 Investigates fraud and irregularity.